ibrahimGamal01/strassen_matrix_multiplication/README.md

 ## Limitations

 This code is only designed to work with 2x2 matrices.
 While Strassen's algorithm can be used for matrices of arbitrary size, this code does not implement that functionality.
+Additionally, the code only works with integer values between 1 and 20.
 Finally, the code does not implement any error checking or input validation.